What are the key factors that make for a successful buy-side transaction?

 Your prospective seller may have already been located as part of a confidential sell-side target list or could have simply been a ripe grape on the vine of your business network.
 Whatever the method you used for finding that business you’re after, you’ll need to settle into a timeline and undergo a careful process to avoid the biggest pitfall of M&A: buyer’s remorse downstream

-The Steps of a successful M&A Strategy
+The Steps of a Successful M&A Strategy

 Step 1: Develop and articulate your M&A strategy.

-Your M&A strategy must be both consistent with your business model as well as complement your overall corporate strategy.
+Your M&A strategy must be consistent with your business model as well as complement your overall corporate strategy.
 Your board and investors will want to know how acquiring an up-and-running business is a better approach than growing your own.

 Step 2: Screen and identify your target candidate(s) for acquisition.